Paradise Hill, Oklahoma

 Paradise Hill is a town in the northwest corner of Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 85 at the 2010 census, a decline from the figure of 100 recorded in 2000.
+As of the 2020 census, Paradise Hill had a population of 73.

 History

 Paradise Hill is a relatively new town, having originated in 1954 on the shore of Tenkiller Ferry Lake.
 There were 47 permanent homes by 1962.
 The town had already incorporated and owned its own water system.
 It more than doubled its physical size by 1969 by annexing adjacent land.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, of which 0.5 sqmi is land and 1.89% is water.